wp-plugins/ninjafirewall/readme.txt

 = Does it work with Nginx ? =

-NinjaFirewall works with any Unix-based HTTP server (Apache, Nginx, LiteSpeed etc).
-Please [follow these steps](http://wordpress.org/support/topic/nginx-instructions "").
+NinjaFirewall works with Nginx and others Unix-based HTTP servers (Apache, LiteSpeed etc).
+Its installer will detect it.

 = Do I need to alter my PHP scripts ? =